genIoco/gcc-vxworks/README.md

 To use the GCC-based VxWorks compiler, open the Git bash and source the `setup.sh` file:
 ~~~
-source /path/where/you/downloaded/idjl-gcc-vxworks/setup.sh
+source /path/where/you/downloaded/gcc-vxworks/setup.sh
 ~~~
 Note that for any new terminal in which you want to run the compiler, you need to source the `setup.sh` script again.
 To source the script automatically, you can create a `.bash_profile` file in your home and add the source command there.

-To generate a CMake project that target VxWorks, create a `build-vxworks` directory and pass `idjl_vxworks_toolchain.cmake` as the [`CMAKE_TOOLCHAIN_FILE`](https://cmake.org/cmake/help/v3.10/variable/CMAKE_TOOLCHAIN_FILE.html) option, using the `Ninja` generator.
+To generate a CMake project that target VxWorks, create a `build-vxworks` directory and pass `vxworks_toolchain.cmake.in` as the [`CMAKE_TOOLCHAIN_FILE`](https://cmake.org/cmake/help/v3.10/variable/CMAKE_TOOLCHAIN_FILE.html) option, using the `Ninja` generator.
 ~~~
 mkdir build-vxworks
 cd build-vxworks
-cmake -GNinja -DCMAKE_TOOLCHAIN_FILE=/path/where/you/downloaded/idjl-gcc-vxworks/idjl_vxworks_toolchain.cmake /path/of/the/cmake/project/srcs
+cmake -GNinja -DCMAKE_TOOLCHAIN_FILE=/path/where/you/downloaded/gcc-vxworks/vxworks_toolchain.cmake.in /path/of/the/cmake/project/srcs
 ~~~
 then, you can compile your code using the `ninja` command:
 ~~~